How to write a dissertation

 1 – Introduction

 The introduction targets the research aims and objectives, as well as the research questions that you’ve included.
-The student is supposed to expand all the material summarized in the abstract and mention its entire zest in this chapter and this shows its importance in engaging the reader in your dissertation.
+The student is supposed to expand all the material summarized in the abstract and mention its entire zest in this chapter and this shows its importance in engaging the reader in how to write dissertation.
 A good introduction meets all the aims and objectives in clear and concise wording, so your supervisor may know what exactly to expect from your dissertation.

 How to start the introduction procedure?